 As part of the Special Project 2020/21 at Casco Art Institute: Working for the Commons (6 Nov.
 2021 – 20 Jan.
 2022), the artist presented another work entitled The Mother Mountain Institute, an ongoing artwork and artistic research project that collects testimonies from mothers who have lost a child to transnational and transracial adoption.
 In conversation with the artist and considering the ongoing nature of the work and its open-ended long-term development, an alternative work was acquired through the Art Production | Collection Fund.

-A verbal description tour of the exhibition is available here.
+A verbal description tour of the exhibition at Casco is available here.

 About the artist

-Sara Sejin Chang (Sara van der Heide) is a Korean-Dutch artist.
-Born in Busan (KR), she currently lives and works in Amsterdam and Brussels.
-Through her artistic practice, Chang has been questioning Eurocentric systems of categorisation and racialisation, and their penetration into all levels of life and contemporary Western society.
+Sara Sejin Chang (Sara van der Heide) is a Busan-born (KR), Korean-Dutch artist.
+Her body of work traverses an array of formats and mediums, including film, writing, immersive installations, performances, and painting.
+Chang combines spiritual evocations, historical research and the unraveling of colonial narratives in works that act as historical repair, healing and belonging.
+Through her artistic practice, Chang has questioned Eurocentric systems of categorisation and racialisation, as well as their penetration into all levels of life and contemporary Western society.
 Her work can be seen as poetic and intimate gestures that centralise a metacosmic and inclusive approach to modernity, transforming the meaning of value and time.